FreeAndFair/ColoradoRLA/server/eclipse-project/script/rla_export/README.rst

     sudo pip install --upgrade pip

-To install the packages required to run the RLA export command, type the following command, referencing the rla_export package provided.
+To install the packages required to run the RLA export command, navigate to the file containing the rla_export package (the ``*.tar.gz`` file) and type the following command, (noting that the version number may be different from ``1.0.4.dev2`` and making the necessary change to the command).

   ``pip install rla_export-1.0.4.dev2.tar.gz``